28left/descriptive_set_theory/models.md

 In other words, even though $x$ is countable *from the outside*, $x$ appears uncountable *inside $M$* since a mapping witnessing its countability does not exist in $M$.

 This is a first warning sign that models of $\ZF$ can behave in very unexpected ways.
-Another example, we the axiom of Foundation asserts that the $\in$-relation is well-founded.
+For another example, recall the axiom of *Foundation* asserts that the $\in$-relation is well-founded.
 But again, this means only "from the inside".

 ```{prf:proposition}
 :label: prop-illfounded-ZF-model